D. Bartholomew G. Kreiner D.D.S.

 Implant: An artificial device, usually made of a metal alloy or ceramic material, that is implanted within the jawbone as a means to attach an artificial crown, denture, or bridge.

-Incisors: The four front teeth, referred to as central and lateral incisors, located in the upper and lower jaws and used to cut and tear food.
+Incisors: The four front teeth, referred to as central and lateral incisors, are located in the upper and lower jaws and used to cut and tear food.

-Indirect Pulp Cap: A procedure in which the nearly exposed pulp is covered with a protective dressing to protect the pulp from additional injury and to promote healing and repair via formation of secondary dentin.
+Indirect Pulp Cap: A procedure in which the nearly exposed pulp is covered with a protective dressing to protect the pulp from additional injury and to promote healing and repair via the formation of secondary dentin.

 Inlay: A cast gold filling that is used to replace part of a tooth.